boocs/unreal-clangd/README.md

 [Top](#table-of-contents)

 ---

 ## About

-This extension creates the files and config settings needed to get clangd working with Unreal Engine 5.1.0 - 5.1.1
+This extension creates the files and config settings needed to get clangd working with Unreal Engine 5.2.0

 This doesn't run automatically.
 You must run a command to create the configs.
 It also, by default, won't overwrite any current clangd files.

-Windows/Ubuntu 22.04 and Unreal 5.1.1(`non Full Source`) have been tested with:
+Windows and Unreal 5.2.0(`non Full Source`) have been tested with:
-- Lyra (Windows)
-  - No errors
 - First Person template (Windows/Ubuntu 22.04)
   - This does have 'fake' errors but are fixable if you add required include files to the top of certain .cpp files
   - See [this](#fps-template) section for more info

 `Mac` will have to be tested by other users.

-Windows and Unreal 5.1.1 (`Full Source project`) tested with:
-- First Person template
+`Linux`: Older versions did work with 5.1.0-5.1.1

 ```
 ```

 ### Benefits

 - After clangd [parses](#bottom-info-bar) your file, you open, you'll get:
     - Quick/Snappy code completions
     - No weird slow Header file code completions